 Metal Gear Solid has this with Rosemary.
 A certain Codec call topped off with an argument with her emotionally distant boyfriend launched her status as one of The Scrappies of the series, with plenty of Die for Our Ship sentiments on the side.

+SNK itself.
+Disregard taunts, parries, super moves, super meter, background cameos and the rest.
+Street Fighter II didn't invent; SNK made Art of Fighting]], therefore they are FOREVER incapable of coming up with ANYTHING EVER.
 Terry Bogard has also ended up on the recieving end of this thanks to his Buster Wolf DM as whenever they think of his rampant Engrish habits, they'll invariably go for his "ARE YOU OKAY?!" and "BUSTAH WORF!" line, and his Buster Wolf as being his most famous, ubiquitous move (Kind of like Vegeta's signature move being Galick Gun despite only using it once).
 Believe it or not Terry has NOT had that DM in every single game he's ever been in, having only been in Garou: Mark of the Wolves, both Capcomvs.
 SNK games, KOF 2003, XI and XIII.
 But it seems like its all he can ever say and perform, according to most, thanks to the aforementioned question.

 Almost all Catch Phrases come from a single occurence, due to the limited amount of text in the actual games.